AppointmentsDo Fixed-Term appointments have a probationary period?

 Failure of the supervisor to provide a written evaluation results in the employee’s self-evaluation standing as the official record of performance for the year.

+A recommended format for both employee and supervisor evaluations are available.
 The department of Human Resources has the document available at: https://uwm.edu/hr/home/forms/

 A position description should be reviewed periodically to ensure that it continues to reflect the duties associated with a given position; this may coincide with the evaluation conducted in January/February of each year.
 The format for the position description is available at the Department of Human Resources website at: